 Then something happened that I never expected.
 The generals all looked at each other, nodded and smiled, and a couple of them stood and came over to pat me on the back, saying “Good work, Soldier.
 We can’t wait to hear the results.”

 Those results were presented the next morning.
-I thought I was going to get a standing ovation: the numbers of Charlie we’d killed, the NVA (North Vietnamse Regulars) we’d killed and captured, and all the stuff that had been blown to hell; the death and destruction bought smiles and nods and knee slaps from all the brass in the front row.
+I thought I was going to get a standing ovation: the numbers of Charlie we’d killed, the NVA (North Vietnamese Regulars) we’d killed and captured, and all the stuff that had been blown to hell; the death and destruction bought smiles and nods and knee slaps from all the brass in the front row.

 Even my major’s smile warmed up to a more fatherly smile as he nodded every time we met or passed.
 They were ultra-happy with our combined efforts to win this unwinnable war.